Oxsomi/core3/docs/graphics_spec.md

   - VK_KHR_deferred_host_operations is required for raytracing.
 Otherwise all raytracing extensions will be forced off.
   - VK_KHR_multiview as Multiview.
   - VK_KHR_fragment_shading_rate as VariableRateShading
+  - VK_NV_compute_shader_derivatives as ComputeDeriv as long as computeDerivativeGroupLinear is true.
 - subgroupSize of 4 - 128.
 - sampleRateShading of true.
 - subgroup operations of basic, vote, ballot are required.
 Available only in compute by default. arithmetic and shuffle are optional.